-8.2.D Programming
+9.2.D Programming

-- Robots must be programmed exclusively by student members of the team.
-Mentors, teachers, parents or companies should not be involved in the programming and debugging of robots. - 8.2.D.2 For the programming of the robots, any programming language, interface or integrated development environment (IDE) may be used.
+Robots must be programmed exclusively by student members of the team.
+Mentors, teachers, parents or companies should not be involved in the programming and debugging of robots.

+For the programming of the robots, any programming language, interface or integrated development environment (IDE) may be used.
 The use of programs that come together with a commercial kit (especially sample programs or presets) or substantial parts of such programs are not allowed.
 It is not allowed to use sample programs, not even if they are modified.

-8.2.E Inspections
+9.2.E Inspections

-- 8.2.E.1 Robots must be inspected and certified every day before the first game is played.
+Robots must be inspected and certified every day before the first game is played.
 The Organizing Committee may request other inspections if necessary, including random inspections which may happen at any time.
-The routine inspections include: - Weight restrictions for the particular sub-league (see Rule 8.2.A, Dimensions). - Robot dimensions (see Rule 8.2.A, Dimensions). - Voltage restrictions (see Rule 8.2.A, Dimensions and Rule 8.2.B, Limitations). - Kicker strength limits, if the robot has a kicker (see Appendix C, Kicker Power Measuring Device). - 8.2.E.2 Proof must be provided by each team that its robots comply with these regulations, for example, by a detailed documentation or log book.
-Teams may be interviewed about their robots and the development process at any time during a tournament. - 8.2.E.3 See an example of the inspection sheet that members of the OC will use in Appendix D, Inspections sheet example.
-Note that the sheet will be updated by OC members before the competition to match this year's rules, but the important aspects which are checked will stay the same.
+The routine inspections include:

+- Weight restrictions for the particular sub-league (see Section 9.2.A). - Robot dimensions (see Section 9.2.A). - Voltage restrictions (see Section 9.2.A and Section 9.2.B). - Kicker strength limits, if the robot has a kicker (see Appendix C).

+Proof must be provided by each team that its robots comply with these regulations, for example, by a detailed documentation or log book.
+Teams may be interviewed about their robots and the development process at any time during a tournament.

+See an example of the inspection sheet that members of the OC will use in Appendix D. Note that the sheet will be updated by OC members before the competition to match this year's rules, but the important aspects which are checked will stay the same.

-9 INTERNATIONAL COMPETITION
+10 INTERNATIONAL COMPETITION

-9.1 Team
+10.1 Team

-- 9.1.1 Maximum team size is 4 members for RoboCuplunior 2020. - 9.1.2 Starting in 2017, Soccer Lightweight team members can participate in the World Championship only twice.
+Maximum team size is 4 members for RoboCupJunior 2020.

+Starting in 2017, Soccer Lightweight team members can participate in the World Championship only twice.
 After their second participation, they need to move to Soccer Open.
 Note that counting starts with the 2017 World Championship.

-9.2 Interviews
+Interviews

-- 9.2.1 During the international competition, the Organizing Committee will arrange to interview teams during the Setup Day of the event.
+During the international competition, the Organizing Committee will interview teams during the Setup Day of the event.
 This means that the teams need to be already present early on this day.
-Teams must bring robots, the code that is used to program them and any documentation to the interview. - 9.2.2 During an interview, at least one member from each team must be able to explain particularities about the team's robots, especially with regards to its construction and its programming.
+Teams must bring robots, the code that is used to program them and any documentation to the interview.

+During an interview, at least one member from each team must be able to explain particularities about the team's robots, especially with regards to its construction and its programming.
 An interviewer may ask the team for a demonstration.
-The interviewer may also ask the team to write a simple program during the interview to verify that the team is able to program its robot. - 9.2.3 All teams are expected to be able to conduct the interview in English.
+The interviewer may also ask the team to write a simple program during the interview to verify that the team is able to program its robot.

+All teams are expected to be able to conduct the interview in English.
 If this poses a problem, the team may ask for a translator to be present at the interview.
 If the OC is not able to provide a translator, the team is required to do so.
-During the interview, the team will be evaluated using so called Rubrics, which are published on the website mentioned in the beginning of these rules. - 9.2.4 The Technical Committee recommends the implementation of interviews in regional competitions as well, but this is not mandatory.
+During the interview, the team will be evaluated using so-called Rubrics, which are published on the website mentioned in the beginning of these rules.

+The Technical Committee recommends the implementation of interviews in regional competitions as well, but this is not mandatory.

-9.3 Technical Challenges
+10.3 Technical Challenges